Employment assistance for people with a disability 001-02230000

 There are 2 main types of employment assistance available to customers with a disability:

-- Disability Employment Services (DES) - for customers with an assessed current and future work capacity below 30 hours per week (provided they meet general eligibility criteria)
+- Inclusive Employment Australia (IEA) - for customers with an assessed current and future work capacity below 30 hours per week (provided they meet general eligibility criteria)

-- Workforce Australia - for customers with a disability, illness or injury who do not qualify for DES
+- Workforce Australia - for customers with a disability, illness or injury who do not qualify for IEA

 Employment assistance tailored to customer needs

-The type of employment assistance offered to a customer depends on the level of assistance they need to increase their capacity to obtain and retain work.
+The type of employment assistance offered to a customer depends on the level of assistance needed to increase the customer's capacity to obtain and retain work.
 This is usually assessed in either an Employment Services Assessment (ESAt) or a Job Capacity Assessment (JCA).

 - Special Class Clients (SCC)